NamaiBest/SDG-Chat-Bot/README.md

 - Look at the browser console for error messages (F12 → Console)

 **Want to reset conversations?**
-- Delete the `memory/` folder to clear all saved conversations.
+- Delete the `memory/` folder to clear all saved conversations and user accounts (local only).
 The folder will be recreated automatically when you start a new chat.

+**Authentication issues?**
+- Ensure you're using correct username/password (case-sensitive)
+- Password must be at least 6 characters
+- Check console (F12) for specific error messages
+- For Railway: Ensure PostgreSQL service is connected and DATABASE_URL is set

 ## 🎯 About